Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Preliminary

-Unlike prior attacks that modify the text prompt $ P_{text} $, our method optimizes $ P_{image} $ while keeping $ P_{text} $ unchanged, ensuring that the attack does not compromise the semantic intent of the prompt.
+Unlike prior attacks that modify the text prompt $P_{text}$, we optimize $P_{img}$ while keeping $P_{text}$ unchanged, thus preserving the semantic intent.
 The optimization follows a gradient-based approach:

-where $ \eta $ is the step size and $\mathcal{L}_{adv}$ is the adversarial loss.
-By solving this optimization problem, the adversarial image prompt $ P_{image}^{adv} $ with the given text prompt $ P_{text} $ can effectively exploit vulnerabilities in the unlearned model and restore the forgotten content while maintaining high semantic alignment with $ P_{text} $.
+where $\eta$ is the step size.
+This process enables the adversarial image prompt $P_{img}^{adv}$, together with $P_{text}$, to exploit vulnerabilities in the unlearned model and recover the erased content while maintaining semantic alignment with the text prompt.